ibm-cloud-docs/cloud-activity-tracker/how-to/config_cli.md

 ## Updating the {{site.data.keyword.cloudaccesstrailshort}} CLI from the repo
 {: #update_cli}

-To update the CLI, run the *ibmcloud plugin update* command.
+To update the CLI, run the *ibmcloud plug-in update* command.
 {:shortdesc}

 Complete the following steps to update the {{site.data.keyword.cloudaccesstrailshort}} service CLI:

-1. Update the {{site.data.keyword.cloudaccesstrailshort}} plugin.
+1. Update the {{site.data.keyword.cloudaccesstrailshort}} plug-in.
 Run the following command:

     ```
-    ibmcloud plugin update activity-tracker -r Bluemix
+    ibmcloud plug-in update activity-tracker -r Bluemix
     ```
     {: codeblock}

-2. Verify the installation of the CLI plugin.
+2. Verify that the installation of the CLI plug-in.

-    For example, verify the version of the plugin.
+    For example, verify the version of the plug-in.
 Run the following command:

     ```
-    ibmcloud plugin list
+    ibmcloud plug-in list
     ```
     {: codeblock}